ttthanhf/face-recognition/README.md

 <br>

 *Example in folder webapp (it using fetch or axios)

 # Note
 !
 You need to scan face before create new face !
 <br><br>
 ! => To avoid unexpected errors, use the python version 3.7.9 <= !
+<br><br>
+Ff you are in python 3.7.9 and still not working, delete that python version and reinstall it.
+[Python 3.7.9](https://www.python.org/downloads/release/python-379/)
 <br>

 # Reference :